jeepinbird/second-brain/docs/project_requirements_document.md

 * **FR-UI-05:** The metadata panel must display and allow editing of the current file's YAML frontmatter (tags, properties).
 * **FR-UI-06:** The center panel must provide a Markdown editor with a live preview or toggleable preview mode.
 * **FR-UI-07:** Basic note linking (e.g., `[[YYYY.MM.DD-Weekday]]`) should be supported visually or functionally.

+### 2.5 Metadata & Entity Awareness
+* **FR-META-01:** The system must recognize and index all tags (e.g., #medicine, #parenting) from journal entries.
+* **FR-META-02:** The system must detect and index entity links (e.g., [[People/Terri]]) from journal entries.
+* **FR-META-03:** The NLP query process must recognize when a user query likely relates to specific tags or entities and prioritize retrieval methods accordingly.
+* **FR-META-04:** The system should maintain entity relationships based on co-occurrence in journal entries (e.g., which people are mentioned together).
+* **FR-META-05:** For entity-focused queries (e.g., "When did I last see [Person]?"), the system should retrieve all events mentioning that entity, sorted by recency.

+### 2.6 Response Generation
+* **FR-RESP-01:** When answering a query, the system must include direct references to the relevant journal entries that support its response.
+* **FR-RESP-02:** When multiple journal entries contribute to an answer, the system should synthesize the information into a coherent response rather than listing individual entries.
+* **FR-RESP-03:** For temporal queries (e.g., "when did..."), responses should include specific dates when available.
+* **FR-RESP-04:** When a query cannot be answered with high confidence, the system should acknowledge this and provide the most relevant related information it could find.
+* **FR-RESP-05:** For pattern-based queries (e.g., "how often..."), the system should provide quantitative summaries when possible.

 ## 3. Non-Functional Requirements